 Base Rate Filings.
 On January 27, 2023, Electric Utility filed a request with the PAPUC to increase its annual base distribution revenues by \$11.
 The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable electric service.
 Electric Utility requested that the new electric rates become effective March 28, 2023.
-The PAPUC issued an Order on March 2, 2023, suspending the effective date for the rate increase to allow for investigation and public hearings.
-Unless a settlement is reached sooner, this review process is expected to last up to nine months from the date of filing.
+The PAPUC issued an order on March 2, 2023, suspending the effective date for the rate increase to allow for investigation and public hearings.
+On July 14, 2023, a Joint Petition for Approval of Settlement of all issues supported by all active parties was filed with the PAPUC providing for a \$9 annual base distribution rate increase for Electric Utility.
+The Joint Petition is subject to receipt of a recommended decision and a final order of the PAPUC approving the settlement.
+In accordance with the terms of the Joint Petition, the proposed rate increase will become effective on or before October 1, 2023, or as directed by the PAPUC in the final order.
 The Company cannot predict the timing or the ultimate outcome of the rate case review process.

 On January 28, 2022, PA Gas Utility filed a request with the PAPUC to increase its base operating revenues for residential, commercial and industrial customers by \$83 annually.
 On September 15, 2022, the PAPUC issued a final order approving a settlement providing for a \$49 annual base distribution rate increase for PA Gas Utility, through a phased approach, with \$38 beginning October 29, 2022 and an additional \$11 beginning October 1, 2023.
-In accordance with the terms of the final order,

-PA Gas Utility will not be permitted to file a rate case prior to January 1, 2024.
+In accordance with the terms of the final order, PA Gas Utility will not be permitted to file a rate case prior to January 1, 2024.
 Also in accordance with the terms of the final order, PA Gas Utility was authorized to implement a weather normalization adjustment rider as a five-year pilot program beginning on November 1, 2022.
 Under this rider, when weather deviates from normal by more than 3%, residential and small commercial customer billings for distribution services are adjusted monthly for weather related impacts exceeding the 3% threshold.
 Additionally, under the terms of the final order, PA Gas Utility was authorized to implement a DSIC once its total property, plant and equipment less accumulated depreciation reached \$3,368 (which threshold was achieved in September 2022).